 The Institute has more than twenty years of experience developing educational programming in American history.
 In addition, the Gilder Lehrman Collection is a unique archive of 60,000 primary sources, including a love letter from Alexander Hamilton to his fiancée, Elizabeth Schuyler.

 To learn more about the program and to explore documents, essays, and videos relating to Alexander Hamilton and the Founding Era, visit the links below and go to “Alexander Hamilton in the American Imagination,” a special issue of our online journal History Now.
-For additional information on New York and tour cities, please contact email@example.com.
-For additional information on Chicago, please contact firstname.lastname@example.org.
+For additional information on New York and the San Francisco Bay Area, Los Angeles, and other tour cities, please contact [email protected].
+For additional information on Chicago, please contact [email protected].